microsoft/azuredevopslabs/labs/java/readme.md

   * Managing Technical Debt with SonarQube
   * Deploying Docker containers to Azure with an Automated delivery pipeline

-## Pre-requiste
-You will need a Windows/Linux/MacOs machine installed with a browser of your choice, JDK 1.9, Eclipse or IntelliJ, Git, Docker and optionally Jenkins.
 Courtesy of our partner NorthWest Cadence, we have a pre-built virtual machine image that is pre-configured with all the software you require to run through the labs.
 The "Creating the VM" section below has instructions on how you can run a copy of this image in your own Azure subscription.

 ## Target Audience